Six Tourists Die From Methanol Poisoning in Laos

 Four other backpackers — two young Danish women, an American man, and a 28-year-old British woman named Simone White — also died from methanol poisoning after the night out in Vang Vieng.

-Several other travellers who consumed alcoholic drinks containing methanol have since fully recovered.
+Several other travellers who consumed alcoholic drinks containing methanol have since fully recovered, although a few still remain in hospital.

 night market